 The Corosync Quorum Device (QDevice) is a daemon which runs on each cluster node.
-It provides a configured number of votes to the clusters quorum subsystem based on an external running third-party arbitrator's decision.
+It provides a configured number of votes to the cluster's quorum subsystem, based on an externally running third-party arbitrator's decision.
 Its primary use is to allow a cluster to sustain more node failures than standard quorum rules allow.
 This can be done safely as the external device can see all nodes and thus choose only one set of nodes to give its vote.
-This will only be done if said set of nodes can have quorum (again) when receiving the third-party vote.
+This will only be done if said set of nodes can have quorum (again) after receiving the third-party vote.

-Currently only QDevice Net is supported as a third-party arbitrator.
-It is a daemon which provides a vote to a cluster partition if it can reach the partition members over the network.
-It will give only votes to one partition of a cluster at any time.
+Currently, only QDevice Net is supported as a third-party arbitrator.
+This is a daemon which provides a vote to a cluster partition, if it can reach the partition members over the network.
+It will only give votes to one partition of a cluster at any time.
 It's designed to support multiple clusters and is almost configuration and state free.
 New clusters are handled dynamically and no configuration file is needed on the host running a QDevice.

-The external host has the only requirement that it needs network access to the cluster and a corosync-qnetd package available.
-We provide such a package for Debian based hosts, other Linux distributions should also have a package available through their respective package manager.
+The only requirements for the external host are that it needs network access to the cluster and to have a corosync-qnetd package available.
+We provide a package for Debian based hosts, and other Linux distributions should also have a package available through their respective package manager.

-In contrast to corosync itself, a QDevice connects to the cluster over TCP/IP.
-The daemon may even run outside of the clusters LAN and can have longer latencies than 2 ms.
+Unlike corosync itself, a QDevice connects to the cluster over TCP/IP.
+The daemon can also run outside the LAN of the cluster and isn't limited to the low latencies requirements of corosync.